 Ka titiro whakatetonga ki ōna iwi ko Te Ātihaunui a Pāpāranga me Ngāti Whitikaupeka.

 It is a privilege for me to be sharing about Chas McCarthy, a good friend and a trusted advisor.

-Chas was one of the many cohorts of Māori mental health nurses, and workers that were instrumental in transforming the mental health system and services for Māori throughout the 1980s and 1990s.
-Through this era, very few people were aware of the absence of Māori cultural that many Māori faced when requiring mental health care.
+Chas was one of the many cohorts of Māori mental health nurses and workers who were instrumental in transforming the mental health system and services for Māori throughout the 1980s and 1990s.
+Through this era, very few people were aware of the absence of Māori culture that many Māori faced when requiring mental health care.
 The foundation of Kaupapa Māori Health services came about because of the positive and strong pioneering work of both Chas - and his many other cohorts - in challenging and creating a user-friendly environment within mental health services when it came to delivering care for Māori.

 Chas shuns personal attention and recognition but leads by being an exemplar of strong character.
 He is never one to speak of his abilities, strengths or qualities but is always the first to acknowledge others.